jj1bdx/bearfort/efsfbay2016-slides/use-rand-module.md

 # [fit] Use *rand* module
 # now[^1]

-[^1]: Unless you stick to the older Erlang/OTP or Elixir versions from Erlang/OTP 18.x
+[^1]: Unless you stick to the older Erlang/OTP or Elixir versions before Erlang/OTP 18.x

 ---